vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 We can think of the environment surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our body language, everything we do and say has the potential to positively or negatively influence our patients' sense of autonomy, competence, and relatedness.

-We can make a powerful impact on shaping healthy behavioral patterns through the clinical context we create.
-Think about how you can make the most out of your own clinical context.
+We can make a powerful impact on shaping healthy behavioral patterns and well-being through the context we create.
+Think about how you can support the basic pscyhological needs of yourself and those around you, irrespective of whether you're inside or outside of the clinic.

 ### Be a lifestyle coach